suny-upstate-cwt/.github/profile/README.md

 ## About Us

-**Educational Communications** at SUNY Upstate Medical University provides a broad range of educational technology and media services, including:
+**Educational Communications** at SUNY Upstate Medical University provides a broad range of educational technology and media services!

-- Web development and support
-- Room reservations
-- Graphic design services
-- Medical and research photography
-- Wide format printing
-- Presentation and classroom support
-- Instructional support / distance learning
-- Student computing & computer lab support
-- Teleconferencing & multimedia services
-- Video production

 For more information, visit our website: [Upstate Educational Communications](https://www.upstate.edu/edcomm/)